mento-protocol/docs/dive-deeper/the-reserve.md

 ## Governance and risk

 Reserve composition, which assets are accepted as collateral, and the parameters for the Reserve liquidity strategy are set by **governance** (MENTO token holders).
-Over-collateralization and risk management apply to the Reserve’s backing of USDm and EURm; the goal is to keep those stables robustly backed while allowing efficient rebalancing.
+Over-collateralization and risk management apply to the Reserve's backing of USDm and EURm; the goal is to keep those stables robustly backed while allowing efficient rebalancing.

 ---

 ## Next steps

-- [FPMMs](README.md) — How pools use the oracle rate and rebalance.
+- [FPMMs](fpmm/README.md) — How pools use the oracle rate and rebalance.
-- [Rebalancing & strategies](rebalancing-and-strategies.md) — Reserve liquidity strategy and other allowlisted strategies.
+- [Rebalancing & strategies](fpmm/rebalancing-and-strategies.md) — Reserve liquidity strategy and other allowlisted strategies.
-- [Research & Economics](research-and-economics.md) — Economic design and reserve management.
+- [Protocol Economics](protocol-economics.md) — Value flows, fees, incentives, and reserve management.